-2021 was dedicated to developing and improving the Company's core platform technology, establishing new supplier relationships to optimise the value chain required to provide service, developing support teams on an international basis to minimise geographical risks & dependencies and continuing marketing initiatives to establish the brand and prepare for the market launch of the business.
+During 2022, Pixxles' soft-launched its core service-offering: a merchant account linked to an e-wallet.
+In tandem, Pixxles continued to focus on improving the Company's core platform technology, establishing new supplier relationships to optimise the value chain required to provide services, developing highly-trained support teams on an international basis to minimise geographical risks & dependencies and continuing marketing initiatives to strengthen the brand while entering the market.